Melios22/AI-Powered-Addins/README.md

 3. Save the changes and reload the add-in.

 ### Options
-Within the `backend` folder, you can modify the `data.json` file to chance:
+Within the `backend/config` folder, you can modify the `models.json` and `languages.json` file to change:
 - **Languages**: Add or remove languages from the list.
 - **Models**: Add or remove translation models.
 - **Styles**: Add or remove translation styles.